 NDVI, NDRE, MSAVI, ReCI, NDMI are indices that can be selected either from the left drop-down menu or the three-dots menu on the small panel above the analytics window.

 Using a small panel above the analytics window, you are able to download e.g. the NDVI map in .tiff or .shp formats.
 Shape format gives you the pixel-by-value NDVI at each point and TIFF format shows a regular image with the NDVI applied.

 To expand the statistics to check the index of your field, use the small panel above the analytics window.
 Statistics can be displayed in hectares or percentage.

 We do not upload satellite images with more than 60% cloudiness.
 When using an index, there should be no outside factors that can influence the whole picture.
-With this said, we consider the possibility of getting value from 50% cloudy images as a positive one.
+With this said, we consider the possibility of getting value from 60% cloudy images as a positive one.
 Statistics displays in ha and percentage.
 Clouds are displayed as a white mask over the field.